Go Back Email Link

 Instructions

-• Flour your working surface.
+• Make Homemade Wrappers (or sub with 50 store-bought wrappers): Flour your working surface.
 Then pierce a hole into the middle of the dough ball.
 Then shape it into a very loose circular "hoop".
 The hoop should be 1.5 inches thick.
+Cut the hoop in half to form two long logs.

-• Roll each piece into a ball.
+Roll each piece into a ball.
 Place the balls back into the mixing bowl and cover them with a moist clean towel so they do not dry out.

-• Re-flour your surface and roll out one ball at a time with a rolling pin until thin.
+Re-flour your surface and roll out one ball at a time with a rolling pin until thin.
 The wrappers should be about 3 inches wide in diameter.

-• Dab a little bit of water on the edges of the wrapper.
+Dab a little bit of water on the edges of the wrapper.
 Then fold one side over and pinch edges together to seal it.
+Then fold & pinch the edge to create a classic looking dumpling.

 Notes

-Tip: Freeze dumplings in a freezer friendly bag on a tray to keep dumplings apart from each other as they will stick together.
+Freeze leftover dumplings in a freezer friendly bag set on a tray to keep dumplings apart from each other as they will stick together.
 Remove tray once dumplings are fully frozen.
 Dumplings can keep for 4-6 months or until freezer burn begins to form.
 To reheat, pan fry the same way but cook for 13-14 minutes until cooked through.

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!